agnetmariaxavier/libary/README.md

 # libary
 Creating a new sql query to manage the libary
-# Retail Sales Analysis SQL Project
+# Libary Analysis SQL Project

 ## Project Overview